dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/renaming_columns.md

 ## Renaming columns by replacing the special characters

 In the example below, we create a dummy source with special characters in the name.
-We then write a function that we intend to apply to the resource to modify its output (i.e. replacing the German umlaut): `replace_umlauts_in_dict_keys`.
+We then write a function that we intend to apply to the resource to modify its output (i.e., replacing the German umlaut): `replace_umlauts_in_dict_keys`.

 ```python
 import dlt